MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_recommendvidpntopology.md

 ### -param pRecommendVidPnTopology

-#### - pRecommendVidPnTopologyArg [in]

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff557639">DXGKARG_RECOMMENDVIDPNTOPOLOGY</a> structure that contains function arguments.
+[in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff557639">DXGKARG_RECOMMENDVIDPNTOPOLOGY</a> structure that contains function arguments.

 ## -returns